cosmos/interchain-security/docs/docs/consumer-development/onboarding.md

 The following checklists will aid in onboarding a new consumer chain to replicated security.

+Additionally, you can check the [testnet repo](https://github.com/cosmos/testnets/blob/master/replicated-security/CONSUMER_LAUNCH_GUIDE.md) for a comprehensive guide on preparing and launching consumer chains.

 ## 1. Complete testing & integration

 - [ ] test integration with gaia